Caesar Roose: Other businesses

 Caesar took several photos for the Auckland Weekly News between 1905 and 1908.
 In 1906 he bought a flax mill on the Waikato.
 By 1922 he had a timber mill at Mercer and also Katikati, later supplying a box factory in Tauranga with kahikatea.
 In 1933 he patented the Roose–Atkins Grab, used for coaling ships, loading and unloading barges, and salvage work; Roose Shipping Co manufactured the grabs in a workshop on Tuoro Island.
 The Roose Shipping Co bought a coal mine in 1922, started an open-cast one in 1945, built Fairfield Bridge (1937), helped to build Ngāruawāhia bridge (1956) and formed a trucking fleet.

 Public life

 He unsuccessfully stood for election to Mercer Town Board in 1914.
-His lifelong association with Te Puea Herangi began at Mercer School and, in 1921, he helped transport her and about 170 of her people from Mangatawhiri to Tūrangawaewae.
+His lifelong association with Te Puea Herangi began at Mercer School and, in 1921, he helped transport her and about 170 of her people from Mangatāwhiri to Tūrangawaewae.
 In 1924 Caesar was appointed to a provisional board to control the river.
-During the 1960s he campaigned vigorously for the dredging of the Waikato, in 1939 campaigned for a dam at Taupo and always supported building a Waiuku–Waikato canal.
+During the 1960s he campaigned vigorously for the dredging of the Waikato, in 1939 campaigned for a dam at Lake Taupō and always supported building a Waiuku–Waikato canal.